Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 The full recording of the presentation can be accessed [here](https://youtu.be/PEDgt7GWlsU) or via the preview seen in [Appendix D: Presentation 1](Presentation1.md)

 ## Selected Design
 INSTRUCTIONS (DELETE LATER): Provide a figure/rendering of your product in its current form.
 Highlight features that satisfy user needs, with labels and arrows.
-You may update or re-work one of the images from design ideation, or start from scratch if you prefer.
+You may update or re-work one of the images from design creativity, or start from scratch if you prefer.

 ## Block Diagram